dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-reset-your-device-using-the-company-portal-android.md

 ---
-title: What happens when you reset your device using the Company Portal? ms.reviewer: na ms.custom: na ms.suite: na
+title: What happens if you reset your device using the Company Portal? ms.reviewer: na ms.custom: na ms.suite: na